rpede/tutorial-fullstack-ci/README.md

 To read more about the `dotnet` sub-commands, check out [.NET CLI overview](https://learn.microsoft.com/en-us/dotnet/core/tools/).

-In this repository you will find the solution at the root level.
+In this repository you will find the solution (`.sln` file) at the root level.
 Which is convenient since it means that we don't have to append any extra parameters to the commands.

-To build a .NET solution, we use `dotnet build`
+We use `dotnet build` to build a .NET solution.
-We use `dotnet test` to (drum roll) run tests.
+And we use `dotnet test` to (drum roll) run tests.

-There are a pre-made action that we can use to set up a specific version of .NET, just like there is for Node.js.
+There is a pre-made action that we can use to set up a specific version of .NET, just like there is for Node.js.

 Combined it becomes: